ToolShedTested

 5. Shop Fox W1685 1.5 HP Dust Collector -- Best Mid-Range

 The Shop Fox W1685 splits the difference between the budget WEN and the premium JET.
-The 1.5 HP motor delivers 1,280 CFM at the inlet -- more than the JET -- at a price $150 lower.
+The 1.5 HP motor delivers 1,280 CFM at the inlet -- more than the JET -- while usually landing below premium canister-filter units.
 If raw airflow per dollar is your metric, the Shop Fox wins this test.
 The catch is filtration: the included bag filters at 2.5 microns, which is adequate but not as effective as the JET's canister filter system.

 With 10 feet of 4-inch duct, we measured 880 CFM at the tool port -- the highest reading in this test under that configuration.
 For shops where the dust collector sits 10 to 15 feet from the primary machine, the Shop Fox's airflow advantage translates to better capture at the source.
 Connected directly to our thickness planer with a 4-foot hose, the Shop Fox pulled so aggressively that chips barely touched the planer bed before being sucked into the collection system.

 Our particle count testing showed a 61% reduction in airborne fine particles with the stock bag -- better than the WEN (52%) but significantly worse than the JET (94%) and Grizzly (97%).
 The bag-style filter simply cannot match a pleated canister for fine particle capture.
-Shop Fox sells an optional canister filter upgrade ($130 to $160) that brings filtration to the 1-micron level.
-With that upgrade installed, the W1685 performs within 5% of the JET at a total cost of $580 to $610 -- competitive but no longer a clear value advantage.
+Shop Fox sells an optional canister filter upgrade that brings filtration to the 1-micron level.
+With that upgrade installed, the W1685 performs within 5% of the JET, though the full value case depends on current retailer pricing for both the tool and filter.

 The unit draws 12 amps at 120V, which fits on a standard 15A circuit with headroom.
 The Y-fitting allows two 4-inch connections with blast gates for switching between machines.
 The 26 x 22 inch footprint is slightly larger than the JET.